Chandni-L5/DishShare/README.md

 - **Comment** - A comment belongs to one user and can be entered on a single recipe.
 - **Favorite** A favorite acts a bridge between User and Recipes.
 All the favorites will result in a personalized display for each user.

-As the project has progressed the above ERD has been deprecated as explained in the [testing bugs section](/documentation/bugs.md) and the [final summary](#final-summary--future-implementations).
+As the project has progressed the above ERD has been deprecated as further explained in the [testing bugs section](/documentation/bugs.md) and the [final summary](#final-summary--future-implementations).
 The updated ERD is shown below:

 ![Image of the updated ERD model](/documentation/images/final-erd.webp)

+The current version of the application is built around three main entities:
+- **User** - A user can submit recipes, leave comments.
+- **Recipe** - A Recipe belongs to one user but can receive many comments.
+- **Comment** - A comment belongs to one user and can be entered on a single recipe.

 #### Relational Data Model
 - Each entity will be stored as a table in the relational CI database PostgreSQL.